stacks-network/docs/src/pages/stacks-blockchain/overview.md

 ## Introduction

-The Stacks 2.0 blockchain connects to Bitcoin for security and enables decentralized apps and predictable smart contracts.
-Stacks 2.0 implements a new mining mechanism called Proof of Transfer (PoX).
-PoX anchors to Bitcoin security and makes it possible to reward holders of Stacks (STX) tokens, the native token of the Stacks 2.0 blockchain, with bitcoins.
+Stacks 2.0 is a layer 1 blockchain that enables people to register digital assets and write smart contracts.
+It connects to Bitcoin with a 1:1 block ratio, meaning anything that happens on the Stacks blockchain can be verified on the Bitcoin Blockchain.
+It implements a new mining mechanism called Proof of Transfer (PoX).
+PoX uses an established blockchain (in this case Bitcoin) to secure a new blockchain (Stacks).

--> The Stacks 2.0 blockchain is open-source and available on GitHub: [blockstack/stacks-blockstack](https://github.com/blockstack/stacks-blockchain).
+-> The Stacks 2.0 blockchain is open-source and the code is available on GitHub: [blockstack/stacks-blockstack](https://github.com/blockstack/stacks-blockchain).

 ## Status

 The Stacks 2.0 blockchain is in active development.
-While the final release ("mainnet") is in the works, you can already get familiar with Stacks 2.0 capabilities on the "testnet".
+While the final release ("mainnet") is in the works, you can get familiar with its features on the "testnet".

-For more information on the testnet, have a look at this page:
+More information about the testnet:

 [@page-reference | inline]
 | /stacks-blockchain/testnet

-=> The health status of the Stacks 2.0 network can be reviewed using the [status checker](/stacks-blockchain/network#health-check)
+=> The status of the Stacks 2.0 network can be viewed on the [status checker](/stacks-blockchain/network#health-check)

 ## Explorer